imaryan1569/-100daysjavacodingchallenge/README.md

 Problem Statement:
 Write a Java program to find the largest of three numbers using if-else statements.
 Your task is to take three integers as input and display the largest number among them.

+📌Day 9: Check if a Number is Even or Odd and Print the Result

+Problem Statement: Write a Java program to check if a number is even or odd and print the result.

+📌Day 10: Find the Maximum of Two Numbers Using the Ternary Operator

+Problem Statement: Write a Java program to find the maximum of two numbers using the ternary operator.

+📌Day 10: Implement a Simple Calculator Using a Switch Statement

+Problem Statement: Write a Java program to implement a simple calculator using a switch statement.

+📌Day 11: Print Numbers from 1 to 10 Using a While Loop

+Problem Statement: Write a Java program to print numbers from 1 to 10 using a while loop.

+📌Day 11: Find the Sum of the First N Natural Numbers Using a While Loop

+Problem Statement: Write a Java program to find the sum of the first N natural numbers using a while loop.

+📌Day 12: Print a Square Pattern of Asterisks Using a For Loop

+Problem Statement: Write a Java program to print a square pattern of asterisks.

+📌Day 12: Reverse a Given Number Using a For Loop

+Problem Statement: Write a Java program to reverse a given number using a for loop.

+📌Day 13: Reverse a Given String

+Problem Statement: Write a Java program to reverse a given string.

+📌Day 13: Check If a Number Is Prime Using a For Loop

+Problem Statement: Write a Java program to check if a number is prime or not using a for loop.

+📌Day 14: Calculate the Factorial of a Number Using a do-while Loop

+Problem Statement: Write a Java program to calculate the factorial of a number using a do-while loop.

+📌Day 14: Find the Sum of Prime Numbers in a Given Range Using a do-while Loop

+Problem Statement: Write a Java program to find the sum of prime numbers in a given range using a do-while loop.

+📌Day 15: Print the Fibonacci Series Up to a Given Number Using a for Loop

+Problem Statement: Write a Java program to print the Fibonacci series up to a given number using a for loop.

+📌Day 15: Find All Prime Numbers in a Given Range Using a for Loop

+Problem Statement: Write a Java program to find all prime numbers in a given range using a for loop.

+📌Day 16: Find the Sum of an Array of Integers

+Problem Statement: Write a Java program to find the sum of an array of integers.

+📌Day 16: Find the Maximum Element in an Array

+Problem Statement: Write a Java program to find the maximum element in an array.

+📌Day 17: Print a Simple Right-Angled Triangle Pattern of Asterisks

+Problem Statement: Write a Java program to print a simple right-angled triangle pattern of asterisks

+📌Day 17:Print a Hollow Square Pattern of Asterisks

+Problem Statement:Write a Java program to print a hollow square pattern of asterisks.